hansonrb/game-of-life/README.md

 ## Usage

-Click throught the cells to give initial cells a life and click Run Click stop to reset
+Click throught the cells to make initial cells live and click Run

+Click stop to reset